ashthomasweb/template--lumberjack/README.md

 # Project Name
-> LumberJack - a lightweight template fully integrated with Prismic, Curator, and EmailJS.
+> LumberJack - a lightweight template fully integrated with Prismic, Curator, and NodeMailer.

 ## Table of contents
 * [General info](#general-info)